garysweaver/irie/README.md

       # delimiter for ARel predicate in the request parameter name
       self.predicate_prefix = '!'

-      # if true, will render resource and HTTP 201 for post/create or resource and HTTP 200 for put/update
+      # if true, will render resource and HTTP 201 for post/create or resource and HTTP 200 for put/update. ignored if render_enabled is false.
       self.return_resource = false

+      # if false, controller actions will just set instance variable and return it instead of calling setting instance variable and then calling render/respond_with
+      self.render_enabled = true

+      # if false, will assume that it should either try calling create_(single model name)_params or fall back to calling (single model name)_params if create, or update_(single model name)_params then (single model name)_params if that didn't respond, if update.
+      self.use_permitters = true

     end